ADVERTISEMENT

 20 Jul 2000

 The Evergreen Ballroom in Lacey, Washington was destroyed by a fire.
-During the ballroom's heyday in the 1950s, 60s and 70s, many of music's greats played there: Elvis Presley, Johnny Cash, Duke Ellington, Chuck Berry, Little Richard, Ike & Tina Turner and Fats Domino.
+During the ballroom's heyday in the 1950s, 60s and 70s, many of music's greats played there: Elvis Presley, Johnny Cash, Duke Ellington, Chuck Berry, Little Richard, Ike and Tina Turner and Fats Domino.
 Glen Campbell had lived in the kitchen at the venue for a while before he became famous.

 26 Oct 1999